-Add to that their own wood-fired bakery and coffee roastery, and Caminada’s figure of 90 per cent locally sourced produce at the castle starts to make sense – even though there can be snow on the ground for up three months of the year.
-“It can be a challenge in the winter, yes, but with that challenge comes creativity and that excites me,” says Caminada.
+Add to that their own wood-fired bakery and coffee roastery, and Andrea’s figure of 90 per cent locally sourced produce at the castle starts to make sense – even though there can be snow on the ground for up three months of the year.
+“It can be a challenge in the winter, yes, but with that challenge comes creativity and that excites me,” he says.

-Things are more casual at IGNIV at Badrutt’s Palace Hotel in St Moritz.
-Pronounced igg-niv, the name is a Rhaeto-Romance word (Switzerland's fourth official language) meaning ‘nest’, the concept born out of Caminada’s craving for something new after 10 years at the castle.
+Things are more casual at IGNIV at Badrutt’s Palace in St. Moritz.
+Pronounced igg-niv, the name is a Rhaeto-Romance word (Switzerland’s fourth official language) meaning ‘nest’, the concept born out of his craving for something new after 10 years at the castle.
 “I thought, OK what’s next?
 I need a project,” he laughs.

-This is the fourth season for IGNIV at Badrutt’s Palace Hotel, which is just a 50-minute drive over the hills from Schloss Schauenstein.
+This is the sixth season for IGNIV at Badrutt’s Palace, which is just a 50-minute drive over the hills from Schloss Schauenstein.
 “As a kid I always loved seeing these famous old Swiss hotels and Badrutt’s is a role model.
 It has such history and an amazing food and beverage offering, and it has always been a dream for me to be a part of that,” he says.

 The first IGNIV opened in the Grand Resort Bad Ragaz five years ago.
-The sharing concept went down so well that Caminada opened another, at Badrutt’s Palace Hotel in St Mortiz, with long-serving colleague Marcel Skibba as head chef.
+The sharing concept went down so well that he opened another, at Badrutt’s Palace in St. Moritz, with long-serving colleague Marcel Skibba as head chef.
 Only nine months after it opened in December 2016, Chef Skibba was awarded the first Michelin star for the restaurant’s collaborative approach to dining.
 Three years later, Switzerland’s 2020 Michelin Guide awarded him a second Michelin star, praising IGNIV’s innovative approach to regional cuisine.

-There is also an IGNIV in Zurich with another one due to open much further afield in Bangkok in 2020 – still with the same ethos of sharing, sustainability and local sourcing.
-“Of course you’ll find IGNIV signature dishes on here too, but each head chef puts their own stamp on the menu,” explains Caminada, who confesses to dropping by his restaurant at Badrutt’s Palace Hotel on his day off so he can combine a visit to the restaurant with a few hours on the slopes.
+All his IGNIV restaurants have the same ethos of sharing, sustainability and local sourcing.
+“Of course you’ll find IGNIV signature dishes on here too, but each head chef puts their own stamp on the menu,” explains Andreas, who confesses to dropping by his restaurant at the Palace on his day off so he can combine a visit to the restaurant with a few hours on the slopes.

 “IGNIV is about sharing memories and moments while enjoying our food”

-It turns out that it’s not just the skiing that Caminada enjoys in St Moritz – the town’s restaurants hold a particular appeal.
+It turns out that it’s not just the skiing that the Swiss chef enjoys in St. Moritz – the town’s restaurants hold a particular appeal.
 He says: “There are so many good places to eat here.
-In the hotel itself I love La Coupole by Matsuhisa for its interesting flavours, and you can’t beat the pizzas in Chesa Veglia.
+In the hotel itself I love La Coupole – Matsuhisa for its interesting flavours, and you can’t beat the pizzas in Chesa Veglia.
 There’s a wonderful traditional place called Krone that we also love.
 And El Paradiso high up in the mountains is such a beautiful location – don’t miss the mille-feuille with vanilla cream.”

 And like the castle, sustainability is key at IGNIV, with around 60 per cent of all products locally sourced.
 Similarly, there are sustainable practices galore, from the minimal food waste turned into renewable energy, to the mineral water bottled at source in reusable bottles.